bondjimbond/islandora_metadata_extras/README.md

   * Hide metadata fields that contain no content.
   * Replace dates in yyyy-mm-dd and yyyy-mm format with human-readable equivalents like "September 24, 1968" and "September 1968".
 * Search results
+  * Hide metadata fields that contain no content.
   * Replace collection PID with collection label in search results.
 * Metadata generation
   * Adds an identifier element with type 'uuid' to all newly ingested MODS datastreams (via web forms and batch ingest). e.g.,`<identifier type="uuid">811f4f3f-7687-4b21-b1f3-6b547501b5ba</identifier>`